 In New York State, every alleged case of child abuse or neglect is investigated by the county's Department of Social Services or New York City's Administration for Children Services.
 If evidence of child neglect or abuse is found, the child protective agency can petition the court for help with protecting the child.

 Given the numerous signs to look for, and ‘grey area’ surrounding definitive cases of neglect, all allegations and accusations are taken very seriously.
 If you suspect a child you know is suffering from any type of neglect, or if you believe you have been falsely accused of neglect in any way, please contact Child Protective Services as well as our offices.
-The Law Offices of Russell I. Marnell can and will assist you with your situation on a discreet, individual, one-on-one basis, while placing you and your child’s best interests at the forefront.
+Marnell Law Group, P.C. can and will assist you with your situation on a discreet, individual, one-on-one basis, while placing you and your child’s best interests at the forefront.

 *The local child protection agency in NY is Children’s Services. www.nyc.gov/html/acs/downloads/pdf/stateguide_english.pdf